DTNetworking/dtn_app/README.md

 =====================================
 "DTN App" serves the purpose of sending messages and data using a phone's in-built technologies like Bluetooth.

-## Get the Application Working
+# Get the Application Working

+## Changing the device names
 Change device names in Constants.java.
+Format of device name: `DTN-<Device's Serial Number>`.

             public interface DeviceNames {
                     String originDevice = "DTN-PLEGAR1762212642";